ozfive/Ubuntu-Mail-Server-Spam-Filtering-Guide/README.md

 # Mail Server Spam Filtering Guide

 This repository provides step-by-step instructions to set up automated spam filters using SpamAssassin for various mail servers on Ubuntu systems.
-The covered mail servers include Postfix, Dovecot, Sendmail, Citadel, and Mail-in-a-Box.
+The covered mail servers include Postfix, Dovecot, Sendmail, and Citadel.

 ## Table of Contents